nineisten/qip_upgrade/README.md

 **A. ICO Setup Fee**
 - Mandatory 100 million Qubic fee paid by the issuer at ICO creation.
-- Fee is automatically routed to the smart-contract (SC) reserve to bootstrap liquidity/operations.
+- Fee is automatically routed to the smart-contract (SC) reserve to feed execution fees.

 **B. Development Fund Allocation**
-- Add a fixed extra 2.5 % slice to every QIP SC redistribution (on top of existing splits).
+- Add a fixed extra 2.5 % slice to QIP SC redistribution in addition to existing 5%.
 - This 2.5 % flows to a dedicated Development Fund address/wallet.

 **C. Vesting Periods (Optional but per-wallet configurable)**